Conor Moynagh: U-21

 Moynagh joined the Cavan under-21 team the following year in 2012 and moved directly to the regular starting 15 in his customary central defender position.
 During this period, the Cavan U21 squad were two time winners and perennial finalists in the Hastings Cup competition.

 On 11 April 2012, Moynagh started at centre-back against Tyrone in the Ulster final.
 An early goal helped Cavan to a 1–10 to 0–10 win.
 On 21 April, Moynagh started in the All-Ireland semi-final against Roscommon, where Cavan were edged out by Roscommon.

-In 2013, Moynagh collected his third Ulster Title and second U21 title when Cavan played Donegal in the Ulster U21 final in 2013.
-Cavan were winners on a 0–13 to 1-6 scoreline.
+The following year, Moynagh collected his third Ulster Title and second U21 title when Cavan played Donegal in the Ulster U21 final in 2013.
+Cavan were winners on a 0–13 to 1–6 scoreline.
 Returning from injury, Moynagh came on as a substitute in the All-Ireland semi-final against Cork on 20 April, where Cavan suffered a narrow one-point loss.

 Conor Moynagh was selected as Cavan's under-21 Captain for the 2014 season and secured his fourth Ulster medal and third consecutive U21 title.
 Cavan played Donegal in the Ulster Final on 9 April.
 Moynagh accepted the cup after their 2–6 to 0–8 victory.
 Moynagh was selected the Cavan Crystal Sports Person of the Month for April 2014.

 Cavan exited the championship after a controversial All-Ireland semi-final loss to eventual winners Dublin.
 Once again, a one-point defeat prevented an All Ireland Final appearance by Cavan at U21 level.